Lyndsay Hayhurst

 Jessica Nachman

-Jess (she/they) is a PhD student at York University, studying under the supervision of Dr. Lyndsay Hayhurst.
-Jess’ research interests include decolonial methodologies, arts-based methods, physical culture, and mobility.
-Jess completed their undergraduate degree of Kinesiology at the University of Toronto, and their MA degree of Kinesiology and Health Science at York.
-Jess’ MA research involved collaborating with a non-profit mutual aid bicycle organization to support racialized and 2SLGBTQ+ cyclists.
+Jess (they/them) is a PhD student at York University, studying under the supervision of Dr. Lyndsay Hayhurst.
+Jess’ research interests include decolonial methodologies, arts-based methods, physical culture, and mobility justice.
+Currently, Jess is working on the SSHRC-funded Bicycles for Development grant to explore how racialized and queer communities in Toronto use bicycles to survive and resist state violence.

 Julia Ferreira Gomes